baguasquirrel/Stats-Clustering/README.md

 - early stopping.
 - the k-means++ seeding algorithm by Arthur and Vassilvitskii (2007).

 There's also some work being done to replace the normaldistribution package with a ziggurat algorithm, and to refactor the RandomGaussian code so that it does not depend on the Vector typeclass.
+The ziggurat algorithm itself probably needs to be moved out so we can use it to also generate randoms across any arbitrary distribution that is monotonically decreasing.